Onion Skin, 2017

 The moment you discover an artist who inspired you?

 Two moments: Mark Rothko in 1999 during the retrospective at the Museum of Modern Art in the city of Paris, the moment when I understood that one could feel a depth and a physical emotion linked to space from a 2D surface.
 And ; a work by James Turrell in 1990, still the Museum of Modern Art in the city of Paris when I was a student, the moment I realized that the material could be imperceptible.

 The memorable moment of your career?

-The installation Frame Perspective, the latest work in the Echolyse series: the moment when I went from projection mapping on 3D volume to installation in volume in real space.
+The installation Frame Perspective, the latest work in the Echolyse series: the moment when I went from projection mapping on 3D volume to installation in volume in

 The perfect time to create?

 There is no ideal time to create, the idea of a creation can happen anytime!

 The most inspiring cultural moment?

 The Low Tech exhibition presented as part of the Exit festival at the MAC in Créteil in 2012, a very demonstrative moment which confirms that modernity does not necessarily rhyme with technology.
 This exhibition presented hand-crafted analog analog works which had fun taking our digital technology on the wrong foot by creating a dialogue by opposing “low” and “high” technology.

 The moment when we have confirmation that a mass can move more than the